openvinotoolkit/docker_ci/dockerfiles/ubuntu18/build_custom/README.md

     Install OpenVINO™ dependencies.
 Now you can use it.
 5. **opencv**
     Build and setup OpenCV with the parameters specified in opencv_cmake.txt.
-    OpenCV can be optionally built with extra modules (see the `INSTALL_OPENCV_CONTRIB` argument description above).
+    OpenCV can be optionally built with extra modules (see the `BUILD_OPENCV_CONTRIB` argument description above).
 6. **open_model_zoo**
     Clone and set up Open Model Zoo repository.